hdShang/arxiv-daily/docs/cs-CL/2025-08-30/papers/250900591v7-probe-rewrite-evaluate-a-workflow-for-reliable-benchmarks-and-quanti.md

 ---
 layout: default
-title: Probe-Rewrite-Evaluate: A Workflow for Reliable Benchmarks and Quantifying Evaluation Awareness
+title: "Probe-Rewrite-Evaluate: A Workflow for Reliable Benchmarks and Quantifying Evaluation Awareness"
 ---

 # Probe-Rewrite-Evaluate: A Workflow for Reliable Benchmarks and Quantifying Evaluation Awareness